&w=3840&q=70)

 Lots offices are starting to experiment with growing edible planting in the workplace, whether you just want to garnish your lunch or you're trying to build a community of office gardeners, here are some great options.

 In-office hydroponic mini-farms make it easy to grow everything from chard to thyme year-round.
-Without one, stick to herbs which thrive in indirect light:
+Without one, stick to herbs which thrive in indirect light.

 Chives